Jets bury 0-16 talk, but was their victory really a win for the franchise?

 The Jets almost pitched their first shutout since the final game of the 2009 season, but the Dolphins scored on the final play.

 Sorry, doomsayers, there will be no 0-16 season for the Jets (1-2), who elicited two contrasting emotions.
-Let's call it a split decision: They thrilled their diehard fans with a complete performance and upset the "Suck for Sam" crowd by potentially damaging their draft position.
+Let's call it a split decision: They thrilled their die-hard fans with a complete performance and upset the "Suck for Sam" crowd by potentially damaging their draft position.

-Maybe that explains why the stadium was half empty by the start of the fourth quarter.
+Maybe that explains why the stadium was half-empty by the start of the fourth quarter.
 Some fans probably found it hard to stomach the win, as crazy as that sounds.

 No matter how this season plays out, the Jets still need to draft a quarterback next year because Josh McCown, who snapped a nine-game personal losing streak as a starter, is 38 years old and not the future.
 Neither is Bryce Petty nor Christian Hackenberg, based on what we've seen so far.